ryanspletzer/ryanspletzer.github.io/_posts/2023-08-21-real-vendor-lockin.md

 good intent from vendors long-term – assumptions that aren't always valid.

 Another factor is the skill set attached to a product.
 If your product expert(s) leave, is there a readily available talent pool to fill the gap?
-Initially, it might seem easier to not to hire developers or to not use your existing development talent towards building a solution for this particular use case; but it's also important to keep in mind that many products have a limited talent base behind them, if any.
+Initially, it might seem easier to not hire developers or to not use your existing development talent towards building a solution for this particular use case; but it's also important to keep in mind that many products have a limited talent base behind them, if any.